tomkp/iso7816/README.md

-# ISO 7816 Smartcard API
+# ISO 7816

-A high-level API for ISO 7816 smartcard communication built on top of the [smartcard](https://www.npmjs.com/package/smartcard) package.
+A library for building and parsing ISO 7816 APDU commands and responses.

+This library is card reader agnostic - it works with any transport that can send/receive byte arrays.
+The examples below use the [smartcard](https://www.npmjs.com/package/smartcard) package, but you can use any PC/SC library or even a custom transport.

 ## Installation